A program of the Midwest Building Suppliers Association

 How are the applications judged?

-The applications are reviewed and studied by the Scholarship Review Committee, a panel of association leaders.
+The applications are reviewed and studied by the Scholarship Review Committee.
 The criteria they use in their determination of awards include (but not limited to) grade-point average; leadership activities engaged/skills demonstrated; and extracurricular/campus activities.
 The Committee does not know the identity of the applicants, as all identifying data on the applications is masked.
 This way, the judging is completely “blind”.

 What is the amount of the individual awards, and how many are there?